Saturday, September 23, 2023

-Excessive noise can result to a long-term negative health effects such as hearing loss, tinnitus, sleep disturbances, a rise in blood pressure, an increase in stress and vasoconstriction, and an increased incidence of coronary artery disease, this is why noise measurement is important.
+Excessive noise can result in long-term negative health effects such as hearing loss, tinnitus, sleep disturbances, a rise in blood pressure, an increase in stress and vasoconstriction, and an increased incidence of coronary artery disease, this is why noise measurement is important.

 Noise survey is used to establish whether employees are being exposed to occupational noise levels exceeding the exposure limits set by the regulations.
-It provide useful information which enables a safety professional to identify:
+It provides useful information that enables a safety professional to identify it:

 • Areas where employees are likely to be exposed to harmful levels of noise

-• Machines and equipment which generate harmful levels of noise
+• Machines and equipment that generate harmful levels of noise

 • Operatives who might be exposed to unacceptable noise levels